OctopusDeploy/People/Software-Engineering/Levels-Maturity-And-Performance-Reviews.md

 2. _Do you and the person have a shared understanding of the gap to get to Performing at that next level, and are you both up to the challenge to put that plan into action_?
 3. _Have you lined up the opportunities that person will need to demonstrate they can get to Performing at that next level?_

-Even though it's typical for progress to be faster in lower levels and slower in higher levels, **there is no hard and fast rule for a maximum duration that someone can be in Maturing**.
+There is no hard and fast rule for a maximum duration that someone can be in Maturing.
 The important thing is that the manager is confident about the person's **growth trajectory toward Performing**.
 If this confidence is lost, the manager and person should discuss moving back to Exceeding in the previous level.

 To progress from Maturing to Performing at a particular level, someone will typically need to have demonstrated a track record of performing at that level autonomously and without requiring significant support from their manager to do so.